🐕 Bone Voyage Dog Rescue

 The SEO program had three phases, running sequentially and then in parallel as capacity grew.

-Technical foundation (Year 1)
+Technical foundation (first)

 The site needed a technical rebuild before any content work would compound.
 Crawlability issues, duplicate content from breed-page templates, no structured data, and slow page load times.
 Fixed the foundation first, then started building on top of it.

-Content clusters around adopter intent (Years 1-3)
+Content clusters around adopter intent

 The key insight: adopters search differently than shelters think.
 They search by breed, temperament, size, age, and transport availability, not by rescue name.
 We built content clusters around each of those dimensions.
 Breed guides, transport FAQs, "what to expect" pieces for first-time adopters, and city-specific pages for the states and cities where we transported dogs.